Skip to content

 What Are Mycotoxins?

 Mycotoxins are naturally occurring compounds produced by certain molds.
-They can be found in various agricultural products, including grains, nuts, dried fruit, and, in some cases, coffee.
-The most commonly discussed mycotoxins in coffee are ochratoxin A (OTA) and aflatoxins, which have been studied for their potential health effects.
+They can show up in a wide range of agricultural products, including grains, nuts, dried fruit, and in some cases, coffee.
+The two most commonly discussed in relation to coffee are ochratoxin A (OTA) and aflatoxins.

 Should You Be Concerned About Mycotoxins in Coffee?